 After reading an inspiring article about Room to Read and their plans to grow, we reached out to their director of communications.
 Following a meeting to determine if our skills were the right fit for their needs, we were given our first assignment: a small mission brochure.
 But we didn’t think of it as a one-off small project, we saw it as the first building block of what could become a powerful brand strategy to help the organization grow.
 More than six years later, we’re still working with Room to Read, and together we’ve created the standout brand we had envisioned from the start.
-Along the way, we’ve designed just about every building block of a nuanced and comprehensive brand.
+Along the way, we’ve designed just about every piece of a nuanced and comprehensive brand.

 Annual Reports for Print and Web

 Annual Reports are a vital part of a non-profit’s communications strategy: it’s here that an organization shares with donors the focus of their work, highlights their achievements, and publishes their financial statement.
 We work with Room to Read to create concepts for each report to express the big ideas and stories of the year.
 A Room to Read donor once told us that the only reports he reads cover to cover are those we design for Room to Read—and that’s exactly our intention.
-Taker a closer look here.
+Take a closer look here.

 Bringing People and Their Stories to Life